 Blog: Writing Wrongs

-Mayaysia's no longer home –- it's Swedish lessons now –- but, I've stayed involved with Sharon's WordWorks group and, of course, WVU continues to be my foldable, packable, constant 'writing home.'
-When the current MFA program began, I jumped into the three-year MFA Creative Writing certificate course.
+Malaysia’s no longer home –- it's Swedish lessons (and citizenship) now –- but WVU continues to be her foldable, packable, constant 'writing home.'
+When the MFA program began, she jumped into the three-year MFA Creative Writing certificate course.
+She has largely finished it, though there are a couple of major projects and story workshops yet to complete.
+She does love the flexibility of it but really ought to get busy.

 At the age of seven, I informed my family that when I grew up, I was going to be an author and live in an authorage.